ProcStack/procstack.github.io/js/pxlRooms/templateRoom/README.md

     // Room warp data
-    this.camInitPos=null; - SET AUTOMATICALLY FROM YOUR FBX this.camInitLookAt=null; - SET AUTOMATICALLY FROM YOUR FBX this.camThumbPos=new THREE.Vector3(0,0,-30); - SET AUTOMATICALLY FROM YOUR FBX
+    this.camInitPos=null; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
+    this.camInitLookAt=null; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
+    this.camThumbPos=new THREE.Vector3(0,0,-30); - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-    this.camThumbLookAt=new THREE.Vector3(0,35,-1000); - SET AUTOMATICALLY FROM YOUR FBX
+    this.camThumbLookAt=new THREE.Vector3(0,35,-1000); - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-    this.cameraBooted=false; - SET AUTOMATICALLY FROM YOUR FBX this.cameraPrevPos=new THREE.Vector3(0,0,0); - SET AUTOMATICALLY FROM YOUR FBX
+    this.cameraBooted=false; - SET AUTOMATICALLY FROM YOUR FBX / GLTF
+    this.cameraPrevPos=new THREE.Vector3(0,0,0); - SET AUTOMATICALLY FROM YOUR FBX / GLTF
-    this.cameraAimTarget=new THREE.Object3D(0,0,0); - SET AUTOMATICALLY FROM YOUR FBX
+    this.cameraAimTarget=new THREE.Object3D(0,0,0); - SET AUTOMATICALLY FROM YOUR FBX / GLTF

     this.camHoldWarpPos=true;
       - Prevent Camera from shifting position / rotation on room warping